Nurse Salaries By State + the Highest Paying States For RNs

 Average Registered Nurse Salary by State

 Wondering where you can make the most money as a nurse in 2024?
-Turns out, the average registered nurse salary varies widely from state to state.
+As it turns out, the average registered nurse salary varies widely from state to state.
 The latest data from the U.S. Bureau of Labor Statistics shows that the difference between the highest and lowest RN salaries is nearly $100,000 in the U.S. and Puerto Rico.

 Read on to find out the highest paying states for registered nurses and check out the average RN salary by state.